BLCK-B/BLCK-B.github.io/content/post/java-native-pipe.md

 Whereas GraalVM searches the entry class at **com.blck.MRT.Main.class**.
 The issue is the extended structure of this jar.
 You could try a [custom shaded jar](https://stackoverflow.com/questions/76026874/graalvm-error-main-entry-point-class-org-example-main-neither-found-on-the-cl) or follow the docs.
 [AOT is another concern](https://www.graalvm.org/latest/reference-manual/native-image/guides/build-native-executable-from-jar/).
 I deem source compilation much simpler.

-### Electron-builder config
+## Electron-builder config

-One can configure electron-builder in **package.json**.
-Everything happens in **build**.
+Electron-builder can be configured in **package.json**.
+Everything is specified in **build**.
 The options can be found in the [docs](https://www.electron.build/).
-The excerpt shows how to set an output file name.
+The following excerpt shows how to set an output file name.
 The **${version}** is taken from the version higher up.
 The **.${ext}** means that the extension will match the original file's extension.
 I named the **/buildResources** folder, where additional build files and scripts exist, well, **buildResources**. **output**, that means the temporary build files and the installer, is set to the folder **/distribution**.
 Each platform has its tag where one can apply any options from the docs.
 Windows installers can be NSIS or MSI.
 And it has icon embedding!
-Another manual step was eliminated.
+Another manual step eliminated.

     "build": {
         "directories": {